Grollywood

 Longest Gap Between Shows

-Ian Janes wrote to us recently: "I'm trying to persuade my Head of Department to see Deep Purple on the 2007 UK tour.
+Ian Janes wrote to us recently: "I'm trying to persuade my head of Department to see Deep Purple on the 2007 UK tour.
 He's not seen the band since Kempton Park 10th August 1968!
 Would a gap of 39 years between seeing them for the first and second time be some sort of record?"

 I'd have to say we would imagine it is.
 The news does raise three questions though.
 1) Can your boss remember anything about the show or the festival which would be of interest to other DP fans?
 2) Were they really so bad that he was put off seeing them again for so long?
 3) Will he still be able to recognise Rod Evans?!